SahilKhanna20/expense-tracker/README.md

 # Expense Tracker

-A full-stack personal finance web app .
+A full-stack personal finance web app.
 Users can log, edit, and delete daily expenses, filter by category and date range, view spending summaries and charts, set monthly category budgets, and export data as CSV.
 The backend exposes a REST API backed by SQLite; the frontend is a React SPA styled with Tailwind CSS.

 ---